 The New form appears.
-For example, this is the New form for the GE sample site product parent definition asset type:
+For example, this is the New form for the GE Lighting sample site product parent definition asset type:

-Farent Dennit Cancel Save
+Product Parent Definition on

-Name: Description: [
+Cancel Save Name: Description:

-Parent Select Style: Select Boxes]
+Parent Select Style: Select Boxes 💌

-Product Parent Definitions: Available Category SubCategory Single Value: > Required > Optional Multiple Values: > Required > Optional Remove 4 Selected
+Product Parent Definitions: Available Category SubCategory Single Value: Required Optional Multiple Values: Required Optional Remove Selected

-Attributes: Available ballasttype baseimage basetype beamspread bulbshape bulbshape bulbsize caseqty cat1 cat2 colorrenderinginde colortemp Require Option Remove ed al Display Order:
+Attributes: Available ballasttype baseimage baseype beamspread bulbinage bulbshape bulbsize caseqty caseqty cat1 cat2 colorrenderingindex colortemp Selected Display Order:

+Cancel Save

 - 3. Click in the Name field and enter a name of up to 64 characters. - 4.
 Click in the Description field and enter a short, descriptive phrase that describes the parent definition. - 5.
 Click in the Parent Select Style field and determine how flex parents that use this definition will be selected on the parent asset forms.
 Do one of the following: - If the number of parents of this type will be small, choose Select Boxes.
 Then, all the parents of this type will be displayed as options in a drop-down field on the flex asset forms. - If the number of parents of this type will be large, choose Pick From Tree.
 Then, when you select a parent of this type on the flex asset form, you select it from the tree on the tab that displays your catalog data.
 For example, on the GE Sample site, the catalog data is displayed in a tree on the Catalog tab. - 6.
 Select a parent definition from the Available list.
-For information about selecting parent definitions, see "Determining Hierarchical Place" on page 321.
+For information about selecting parent definitions, see "Determining Hierarchical Place" on page 325.

-- Creates a field in the New parent form Button in parent definition form that does the following: Single Value Forces you to select one parent for the field.
+- Button in parent Creates a field in the New parent form definition form that does the following: Single Value Forces you to select one parent for the field.
 (Required) Single Value Allows you to select only one parent for the (Optional) field.
-Multiple Value, Forces you to select at least one parent asset for the field.
-(Required) Multiple Value Allows you to select more than one parent (Optional) asset for the field. - 7.
+Multiple Value, Forces you to select at least one parent asset (Required) for the field.
+Allows you to select more than one parent Multiple Value (Optional) asset for the field. - 7.
 Click the appropriate arrow button, as described in this table: